davidstavin/osticket-prereqs/README.md

 <img width="2103" height="1193" alt="osTicket_downloads-fixed" src="https://github.com/user-attachments/assets/6a6a3aa0-c61e-427b-b4d3-1282708db900" />

 ## Step 3: Enable IIS with CGI
-Before installing the dependencies IIS for Windows needs to be enabled.
+Before proceeding with dependency installation, IIS fdr Windows needs to be enabled.

 Within the Remote VM, Press `Windows + R` then type `optionalfeatures`. and hit `Ctrl + Shift + Enter` to run the program with Adminstrator Privileges.
 *Alternatively*, use Windows Start Menu by searching for `Turn Windows features on or off`, right-clicking and press "Run as Adminstrator"